Articles About Consumer Protection Laws and Agencies

 Fair Credit Reporting Act (FCRA)

-- Fair Credit Reporting Act - The FCRA is a federal law that regulates the collection, dissemination, and use of consumer information, including consumer credit information.
-Read the act in its entirety and you will be an informed consumer regarding your consumer rights.
+Fair Credit Reporting Act — Read the FCRA in its entirety, a federal law enacted in 1970 to regulate the collection, dissemination, and use of consumer information, including consumer credit information.

 Fair Debt Collection Practices Act (FDCPA)